 - Remember to identify your child’s needs and provide resolutions that will meet them.

-- Do not talk negative about the other parent or his/her loved ones.
+- Do not speak negatively about the other parent or their loved ones during mediation.

 - Do not let your feelings cloud your judgment when making custody or visitation decisions.

-- Make sure you are ready to discuss a parenting plan.
+- Make sure you are prepared to discuss a parenting plan.

 - Be flexible in developing a parenting plan that meets the needs of your children and reasonably accommodates each parent.

 Contact A People’s Choice for more information on preparing for child custody mediation in California.
 Also, consider hiring our services for assistance creating and filing a written agreement.
 Call today at 1-800-747-2780 to learn how we can help.